haskell/containers/docs/set.rst

     Set.toDescList :: Set a -> [a]
     Set.toDescList s = ...

-:haddock_short:`Data.Set#toDescList` returns a list containing the elements of the set ``s`` in *descending* order.
+:haddock_short:`/Data.Set#toDescList` returns a list containing the elements of the set ``s`` in *descending* order.

 ::